Handy tips for teaching ESL x 12

 – Making eye contact with others when speaking

-- Challenge your students
+6. Challenge your students

 Use games to teach new vocabulary and challenge your students with more difficult questions.
 This will help them learn the language and test their understanding of it simultaneously!

-- Use visuals and gestures
+7. Use visuals and gestures

-Your students have a different perspective than you: while English might be their first language or even their second (if they are learning it), they may not be used to the same words and phrases that you are.
 Use visuals and gestures to help them understand the language in context, which will make it easier for them to put their new skills into practice with others.

-- Don’t forget about pronunciation
+10. Don’t forget about pronunciation

 When pronouncing words, make sure to use correct stress, tone, and intonation.
 This is especially important when speaking with your ESL students because it can be harder to understand the language if you aren’t speaking clearly.
 For example, when teaching English learners about phrasal verbs, it’s important to stress the correct syllable when saying words such as “turn off.”
 Also, whenever you emphasize a word or phrase in your sentence, make sure to use the correct tone of voice.

 English as a second language can be difficult to learn, but it can be a fun and rewarding experience with the right techniques.
-These twelve tips will help you make the most of your lessons and keep your students engaged and interested in learning.
+These ten tips will help you make the most of your lessons and keep your students engaged and interested in learning.

 About the writer: KC Raj is a career counsellor and recruiter with many years of experience.
 Interested in topics like human development, education, immigration, inequality, and many other international issues.
 Reachable at: https://www.linkedin.com/in/kc-raj-kcr/